sofbruni/AI_PROJECT2023-2024/README.md

 ## Experimental Design 📐 (section 3)
 After determining the nature of our task (classification) and the target variable (Satisfied), we distinguished two different phases in building our model:

 - **Training of the models**: In this phase we focused on training our models in order to obtain a first evaluation of their performance; we trained three models, Logistic Regression, KNN and Decision Trees.
 We also evaluated the models' performances using different metrics, Accuracy, Precision, Recall, F1-Score, and by plotting the ROC curve and the confusion matrix.
 We used these first results as a baseline for the second phase.

 - **Tuning the Hyperparameters**: In this phase we focused on tuning the hyperparameters of our models in order to improve their performance; we first used the **Randomized Search** algorithm, that is the *less computationally and timing expensive*, then we applied on the best parameters found the *Grid Search* algorithm in order to do a further research regarding the best parameters for the *best model possible*; again we evaluated the models' performances on the same metrics.

 ### Evaluation Metrics
 - **Accuracy**: is defined as the *ratio of the number of correct predictions to the total number of predictions*.
 This metric is considered as a good starting point for classification problems that have well balanced data and not skewed; however, it is not a good metric when the dataset is imbalanced;

 - **Precision**: is the ratio of true positives to the summation of true positives and false positives.
 It basically *analyses the positive predictions* and it's a particularly useful metric when the cost of false positives is high;

 - **Recall**: is the ratio of true positives to the summation of true positives and false negatives.
 It basically *analyses the number of correct positive samples* and it's a particularly useful metric when the cost of false negatives is high;

 - **F1 score**: is the *harmonic mean of precision and recall*.
 It is seen that during the precision-recall trade-off if we increase the precision, recall decreases and vice versa.
-The goal of the F1 score is to combine precision and recall.
+The goal of the F1 score is to combine precision and recall;

 - **Confusion matrix**: a table used to assess the performances of a classification model; it works by summarizing the counts of true positive, true negative, false positive, and false negative predictions.
 - **Receiver Operating Characteristic(ROC) curve**: is a *probabilistic curve* used to *highlight the model’s performance*.
 The ROC curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
 The area under the curve (AUC) is a measure of how well a parameter can distinguish between two groups.
 The higher the AUC, the better the model is at predicting.